 |I am a first year college student, but am considering transferring to Liberty.
 May I attend Acting Uncut?|

 |Meet the Liberty Theatre faculty and staff.|

-Acting Uncut is a 9 day, 8 night residential theatre experience for high school students.
+Acting Uncut is a 9-day, 8-night residential theatre experience for high school students.
 This experience is geared towards students interested in studying theatre at the collegiate level.

-All students will live in the Liberty University East Campus dorms.
+Students will live in the Liberty University East Campus dorms.
 These apartment style dorm units consist of 3 bedrooms, each with a private bathroom, fully furnished family room, eating area, full kitchen, and washer and dryer.
 View a sample floor plan.

 Each room will house 2-3 students.
-There will be 1 camp counselor for every 10 students.

 Students will never leave the Liberty University campus.
 All activities will be within walking distance of the dorms.